vinhub/azure-quickstart-templates/openldap-cluster-ubuntu/readme.md

 ## Port Details:
 The template opens HTTP port 80 for web access and 389 for LDAP on all the front end VM's.
 These port are load-balanced using the load balancer.
 It also opens ports 2200 to 2204 on the load balancer which are mapped to port 22 for SSH admin access on the respective VM's.

+## Certificates:
+In order to support TLS, this template creates self signed certificates as a part of the installation script.
+This allows the template to be deployed without having to create your own certificates.
+In production deployments, you will need to create and use your own certificates instead of the self signed certificates.